Snowflake-Labs/sfquickstarts/site/devlabs/vhol_fivetran.md

 29. Now that our heavy lifting is done, let’s scale down the warehouse size.
 No need to pay for more compute than we need.
 Run the SQL in section **J**.
 ![Snowflake Part 2 - 30](assets/vhol_fivetran/image87.png)

 30. For our last trick let’s imagine we’ve accidentally dropped the table we’re working with.
 No one has ever done that!
-Run the DROP statement in section K and then refresh the database browser.
+Run the DROP statement in section **K** and then refresh the database browser.
 Notice the table is gone.
 Now run the UNDROP and refresh.
 It’s back!
 This is the power of time travel.
 You can restore lost data for up to 90 days of history.
 ![Snowflake Part 2 - 31](assets/vhol_fivetran/image127.png)

-    Positive
-    : Time Travel also enables you to query and replace tables as of a particular point in time or prior to a specific SQL statement.
+    : _Time Travel also enables you to query and replace tables as of a particular point in time or prior to a specific SQL statement._

 31. One last thing.
 How is our Snowflake consumption looking?
 It’s easy to understand.
 We’ll look in two places.
 First, you might have a Notification, so click on that tile.
 When you have notifications enabled and resource monitors built, you’ll get notifications.
 ![Snowflake Part 2 - 32](assets/vhol_fivetran/image123.png)

 32. See anything that looks like this?
 These notifications come from the resource monitor we set up earlier in the lab.
 You’ll also get emails with the same information.
 ![Snowflake Part 2 - 33](assets/vhol_fivetran/image101.png)
 ![Snowflake Part 2 - 33](assets/vhol_fivetran/image101.png)<!-- .element style="width: 25%; border: 0; background: None; box-shadow: None" -->
 <img src="assets/vhol_fivetran/image101.png" width="400">

 33. Now, click on the Account tile.
 ![Snowflake Part 2 - 34](assets/vhol_fivetran/image16.png)

 34. Then click on Usage.
 ![Snowflake Part 2 - 35](assets/vhol_fivetran/image91.png)

 35. Here you can see monthly/daily credit usage…
 ![Snowflake Part 2 - 36](assets/vhol_fivetran/image19.png)

 36. ...and monthly/daily storage usage (you won’t see much for storage yet since our data is small).
 In addition to these screens you can query the Snowflake metadata layer for the same info and build reports in your favorite BI tool.